 Why do you think so many liberals love this?

-In my adult life, my lifetime period, liberals have been for higher taxes on energy, higher gasoline taxes, energy conservation.
+In my adult life, in my lifetime period, liberals have been for higher taxes on energy, higher gasoline taxes, energy conservation.

-They just like that idea.
+They just liked that idea.

-Now along comes Al Gore and you know, the great fiction known as an inconvenient truth, earth in the balance, pick your favorite fiction book, and all of a sudden they've got the mother of all crises.
+Now, along comes Al Gore and the great fiction known as an inconvenient truth, Earth in the Balance, pick your favorite fiction book.

 They've got the mother of all excuses.

-Strobe Talbot is now with the Brookings institution, and he is a believer in world government.
+Strobe Talbot is now with the Brookings Institution, and he is a believer in world government.

-Now I know people throw that out, and then you know you get pegged as a conspiracy theorist, CFR, trilateral commission, illuminati, and a lot of that is overwrought.
+Now, I know people throw that out, and then you get pegged as a conspiracy theorist, CFR, Trilateral Commission, Illuminati.

-There's not a conspiracy, there's a consensus.
+There's a consensus.

 They're out in the open on this.